Partnership Access Line

 What can patients and families expect?

-- Two weeks after providing the referrals, a referral specialist will contact the family to see if they were able to make an appointment and ask if additional resources are needed.
+- A few weeks after providing the referrals, a referral specialist will contact the family to see if they were able to make an appointment and ask if additional resources are needed.

 - If no appointment has been made, we will try to address any barriers or link the family to another provider.

 For Primary Care Providers

 - As part of your PAL consultation call, you can request that we connect your patient with mental health providers in their local area who can meet their needs.
 We will ask about your patient’s needs, location and health insurance plan.